-Due to the recent COVID-19 outbreak, the organizers and local committee members would like to inform participants that, even though activities are continuing as planned, we recommend not to make any travel and lodging arrangements for June 30-July 3.
+Due to the recent COVID-19 outbreak, the organizers and local committee members would like to inform participants that the conference will be held in spring/summer 2021 to allow participants to travel also from US to Italy.

-We will constantly monitor the situation and keep you posted with updates on the postponement of RAMSES.
+We will constantly monitor the situation and keep you posted with updates on the new dates of RAMSES.

 The scope of the Workshop

 This workshop is focused on the review of recent algorithmic and mathematical advances and the development of new research directions for Mathematical Model Approximations via RAMSES in the setting of parametrized partial differential equations with sparse and noisy data in high-dimensional parameter spaces.

 Scientific objectives and novelty of the workshop: The workshop focuses on four promising approaches for near-future improvements in the way model approximation in the partial differential equation setting is carried out.
 The central objective of the workshop is to gather together both senior and junior researchers

 - to exchange the latest knowledge and results each of these participants brings to the table;

 - to provide guidelines for the most promising approaches for near-future research;